lightward/mechanic-tasks/docs/email-a-report-of-customers-who-havent-ordered-in-x-days/README.md

 Run this task manually to request a report immediately, or configure the task to run automatically on a schedule.

 [YouTube: Watch the development video!](https://youtu.be/y1fV3aQrS1g)

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/email-a-report-of-customers-who-havent-ordered-in-x-days), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/email-a-report-of-customers-who-havent-ordered-in-x-days.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).